 Your Customer Service should answer 97% of your customer’s emails within 2 hours.

-For example, a good practice is to send an automatic confirmation email to the customer to inform him/her that the email has been well received and will be handled as soon as possible.
+For example, a good practice is to send an automatic confirmation email to the customer to let them know the email has been received and will be handled as soon as possible.

 SLA for Social Media Moderation